 Have you ever made a book trailer?
 What has your experience been with video marketing?
 Please leave your thoughts below and join the conversation.

 Adam Cushman is an author, director, and producer.
-His novel CUT was published by Black Mountain Press in 2014.
-He's also published over forty short stories in literary journals.
-In addition, Adam has directed two feature films, Restraint (2017) and The Maestro (2018).
-He's currently in pre-production on an adaptation of Scott Dominic Carpenter's novel Theory of Remainders.
-He is the owner of Film 14, the leading producer of book trailers.
+His books include the novel Cut and an anthology of fictional movie reviews entitled Critically Acclaimed, co-edited with J. Ryan Stradal.
+Adam has directed two feature films, Restraint (2018) and The Maestro (2019).
+He is the founder of Film 14, the leading producer of book trailers.